WILLIAM PAUL SIMMONS

 “Sexual Violence against Migrant Women and Children in Arizona” In Binational Human Rights: The U.S.-

-.
+Mexico Experience.
 Co-Editor with Carol Mueller, The University of Pennsylvania Press.
 With Michelle

 Téllez.